Palm Sunday / Shabbat ha gadol

 Jesus had come to defeat a much greater enemy than the Romans, even though they had taken over an enormous number of countries and were seen as a mighty ruler.
 Jesus’ victory would go far beyond the boundaries of this life.

-Jerusalem was also called the city of the great king, but Jesus wept over it as he looked upon it.
+Jerusalem was also called the city of the great king.
+But Jesus wept over it as he looked upon it.

-Palm leaves serve as a recognition of royalty, are said to symbolize victory, triumph, peace and eternal life.
+Palm leaves serve as a recognition of royalty, they are said to symbolize victory, triumph, peace and eternal life.

 Palm leaves are seen everywhere on the walls of the Tabernacle and Temple, thus an image of the Garden of Eden, the promised land.